SSolvernia/Chat-GPT-Clone/README.md

 This project is a fork from https://github.com/riteshk-007/Chat-GPT-Clone, all inital credit goes for him.

-This project doesn't have any commercial intentions, just for fur or personal usage.
+This project doesn't have any commercial intentions.
+Its use is intended for fun and/or academic matters.

 ## Getting Started